The Nurse-Family Partnership is an evidence-based home visitation program that improves

 Nationally the program has demonstrated a positive impact and the ability to meet each of the major goals listed above.
 Specifically, this included:

-Outcomes for parents from the Nurse-Family Partnership locally have demonstrated:
+Outcomes for parents from the Nurse-Family Partnership nationally have demonstrated:

 - 31% fewer closely spaced (under 6 months) subsequent pregnancies

-- 48% reduction in child abuse and neglect
+- 48% reduction in state-verified reports of child abuse and neglect by age 15

 Any woman who is pregnant with her first child and meets income requirements can enroll.
 Women can join as early in their pregnancy as they like, but they must join before the 28th week of pregnancy.